Policy management

 - Policy DSL Specification — Full normative schema for policy YAML files

-- CI/CD Policy Gates — Integrating policy checks into your deployment pipeline
+card validate,card evaluate, andcard publish - CI/CD Policy Gates — Integrating card evaluation into your deployment pipeline

-- Alignment Card Management — Creating and managing the alignment cards that policies enforce
+- Alignment Card Management — Creating and managing alignment cards with embedded policy

 - Enforcement Modes — Alignment enforcement (observe/nudge/enforce) vs. policy enforcement